Unidata/thredds/README.md

 Prior to version `5.0`, the netCDF-Java and TDS codebase was combined and managed at this repository.
 The `v4.6.x` line of development is still combined, and continue to be found in this repository under the `master` [branch](https://github.com/Unidata/thredds/tree/master).

-Going forward (`v5.0`), the netCDF-Java codebase, including the NcML and THREDDS Catalog specifications, can be found at:
+Starting with `v5.0`, the netCDF-Java codebase, including the NcML and THREDDS Catalog specifications, can be found at:

 https://github.com/Unidata/netcdf-java